Parametric Studies

 How to use Parametric Study?

 The parameters you have previously defined will appear in a new window, you can add one or more parameters!
-You can also add as many cases as you need to simulate – just click Add and a new case will be created.
+You can also add as many cases as you need to simulate – just click Add case and a new case will be created.

 Limitations